The Holly Hill Story

 The Beginning

-Five years later, they were married in Lexington and proceeded to rewrite the story of the agricultural and restaurant economy in Central Kentucky.
+Five years later, they were married in Lexington and began to rewrite the story of the agricultural and restaurant economy in Central Kentucky.

 Chris and Ouita Michel purchased the Holly Hill Inn in 2000 after a chance meeting with Bob Rouse, whose family had owned the property for generations.
-As a family home and later a country inn, Holly Hill Inn exemplified hospitality born of deep roots in the town of Midway and its surrounding farmland.
-The Michels opened Holly Hill Inn as a fine dining restaurant in 2001, featuring a seasonal prix fixe menu.
+As a family home and later a country inn, Holly Hill Inn exemplified a hospitality born of deep roots in the town of Midway and its surrounding farmland.
+After a year of renovations, the Michels reopened Holly Hill Inn as a fine dining restaurant, known for its seasonal prix fixe menu.

 Holly Hill Inn was the perfect fit for Ouita, whose cooking was founded upon using locally grown ingredients.
 “For me, as a young cook studying French and Italian cuisine, I realized their building blocks were local agricultural artisan products, and began to see the connections to our garden at home in Kentucky.
 From the very outset, written into our first business plan, we have differentiated ourselves by cooking what Kentucky farmers can grow.
 There can be no Kentucky cuisine without the Kentucky farmer.”